 10. Hull’s Drive-In Theater

 Get your ’50s on!
 A favorite for many in the area, nearby Lexington’s Hull’s Drive-In Theater is a non-profit run by volunteers.
 It’s a blast from the past that is preserving the tradition for the next generations.
 The price is right — $7 for adults, $3 for elementary children, and free for kids 4 and under.
 Each night offers a double feature so bring your lawn chairs or settle back in your car for the night’s currently-showing movie.
 Check the website for what’s showing and times.
-And be sure to save room for the snack bar.
+Save room for a treat from the snack bar.

 11. Betsy Bell & Mary Gray Mountains